Cnestus gravidus

-Cnestus gravidus is a species of weevil found in Bangladesh, Sri Lanka, India, Myanmar, Laos, Thailand, Vietnam and China.
+Cnestus gravidus is a species of weevil found in Sri Lanka, India, Bangladesh, Nepal, Myanmar, Laos, Thailand, Vietnam, and China.

 Description

 Average body length is about 5.0 to 5.5 mm.
 Body with a bicolored pronotum where the apical half is black and basal half is orange.
 Procoxae is subcontiguous.
-Antennae with four funical segments and obliquely truncate club.
+Antennae with four funicle segments and obliquely truncate club.
 The first antennal segment forms a circular costa.
 Coarse median pair of asperities are found on the anterior margin of the pronotum.
 Protibiae consists with 7 socketed teeth.
 There is a mesonotal mycangial tuft found on the pronotal base.
 Elytral disc is short and elytral declivity is obliquely truncate.
 Elytral interstriae is granulate with a median row of long erect hairs.